luwaiwong/notes/Economics/ECO200 Notes/ECO200 Notes.md

 ### Returns to Scale
 [Returns to Scale](Returns%20to%20Scale.md) describes a change in the *amount of output in response to a proportional increase in all the inputs*

-Improvements in technology which change a firms production, such that it gets more output from the same amount of inputs is [[Technological Change)](Technological Change|Total Factor Productivity Growth(Technological Change|[Technological Change)](Technological%20Change)](Technological%20Change)).md).
+Improvements in technology which change a firms production, such that it gets more output from the same amount of inputs is [Total Factor Productivity Growth(Technological Change|[Technological Change|[Technological Change)](Technological%20Change)](Technological%20Change)](Technological%20Change)).md).
 When there is **technological change**, a production function changes over times so that a fixed amount of inputs can produce more input.

 A firm's [Expansion Path](Expansion%20Path.md) is a curve that illustrates how the optimal mix of inputs varies with total output.
 It shows the optimal input combinations at each output quantity.
 Plotting the total cost from the [Isocost](Isocost.md) and the **output quantity**, we can get the  [Total Cost Curve](Total%20Cost%20Curve.md), a curve which shoes a firm's cost of producing different quantities